FIRECATinBLACK/Spikecat/README.md

 - [ ] Update ingame art
 - [ ] Add Arena Icons and Cutscenes
 - [ ] Make this README actually look and function better
+- [ ] Add water to all shelters (done all that have a brokenshelterwater level object, a few need to be done manually)

 ## TO DO:
 - [ ] Add a Github issues form and move the issues there, then link them here in a more organized way